dougeby/IntuneDocs/intune/apps-inc-exl-assignments.md

 8. Select **Included Groups** to select the group of users that you want to make this app available.

     >[!NOTE]
     >When adding a group, if any other group has already been included for a given assignment type, it will be pre-selected and unchangeable for other include assignment types.
-Therefore, that group that has been used cannot be used as an excluded group.
+Therefore, that group that has been used, cannot be used as an excluded group.

 9. Select **Yes** to make this app available to all users.